History of Legnano: Geological history

 From the Paleozoic to the Cenozoic Eras, the area to be Legnano was below sea level.
 The primordial ocean blanketed the municipal area in many different layers of sediment.
 The largest factor in the creation of Legnano's geography is the glaciation in northern Italy during the Quaternary period.
 It was during this period that the fertile alluvial plain of the Po Valley was formed by glaciers and later the rivers of the Alps and Prealps.
 In the Legnano area, the Olona river was the executor of this later sedimentary process.
 The result of this process in Legano was a moorland characterized by poor fertility due to a lack of humus and the presence of dry and stony soil.
 The largest plant life in the area to be found were Calluna shrubs, known locally as brugo; this is the origin of Brughiera, the name for the local moorland.

 With the arrival of humans, the soil was made fertile serviceable by the labor of farmers and the digging of irrigation channels such as acequia.
 Following these alterations, cultivated fields and forests spread over Legnano.
-The latter of these were made of plane, ash, common oak, hornbeam, chestnut, common hazel, poplar, elm, maple, and alder.
+These forests comprised plane, ash, common oak, hornbeam, chestnut, common hazel, poplar, elm, maple, and alder.